crotwell/TauP/src/doc/sphinx/source/default_params.rst

 the phase naming convention are introduced.
 By and large, it is compatible with traditional seismological naming conventions, with a few additions and exceptions.
-Also, for compatiblity with *ttimes*, you may specify :code:`ttp`, :code:`ttp+`, :code:`tts`, :code:`tts+`,
+Also, for compatibility with *ttimes*, you may specify :code:`ttp`, :code:`ttp+`, :code:`tts`, :code:`tts+`,
 :code:`ttbasic` or :code:`ttall` to get a phase list corresponding to the *ttimes* options.